flashbots/suave-specs/specs/rigil/README.md

 ## Example Flows

 The example flows in the following sections are used to illustrate some of the possibilities for MEV applications on SUAVE.
-We start at a high level showing how an OFA and Block Builder smart contracts work together to emit a block from a SUAVE node.
-To understand more deeply the Confindential Compute Request Flow is detailed and from there a deeper dive into the specifics of how the OFA and Block Builder contracts work individually.
+Flows start at a high level showing how an OFA and Block Builder smart contracts work together to emit a block from a SUAVE node.
+Then to understand the Confindential Compute Request Flow more deeply there is a detailed data flow diagram.
+Lastly there two deeper dives into the specifics of how the OFA and Block Builder flows work individually.

 ### High Level - OFA + Block Builder